Come and explore the Isle of Sheppey

-The Isle of Sheppey is a relatively small island just off the north Kent coast, separated by the Swale.
+Enjoy the Isle of Sheppey which is a relatively small island just off the north Kent coast, separated by the Swale.
 Two bridges including a railway connect the island, allowing easy access for visitors and locals alike.

 Despite its small size (just nine miles by four miles), there is a fascinating variety of landscapes and wealth of places to explore.
 To the north-east of the island is the busy market town and port of Sheerness; to the west is the historic town of Queenborough and to the east of the island travel through the parishes of Minster and Eastchurch both with significant stories to tell on the way to the popular holiday destination Leysdown.

 Fun on the Beaches

 Beaches at Minster Leas and Sheerness boast 'Blue Flags' with Leysdown a 'Seaside Award' from 'Keep Britain Tidy' for the summer of 2018, only the second time this has been achieved.
 Thanks to their stunning views and pristine sands, visitors flock to these beaches year after year to catch their fill of British sun and sea.
 Swale Borough Council and Minster Beach Hut Association (MBHA) are working together to provide beach huts on Minster Leas.
 The Council has recently extended the beach hut provision to Leysdown.
 If you are interested in either renting or buying a hut in the future, please contact us by emailing Swale Borough Council's Customer Service Team or calling: 01795 417580.

 Significant Maritime and Aviation Heritage on the Isle of Sheppey

 Sheppey has a rich history and is known as the birthplace of British aviation, visit the Eastchurch Aviation Museum where the story is told.
 Distinguished aviators such as Shorts, Rolls and Wrights were all based here and on 2nd May 1909 John Brabazon made the first flight in Britain - flying a total of 500 yards at a height of 35 feet at Leysdown.
 Other claims to fame include Nelson being based at the naval dockyard, and his body returned to Sheerness after he died at the Battle of Trafalgar.

 Home to a visiting bird population